 Variable Points at

-DATABASE_URL Local Postgres on :5433 with stackbone_dev DB.
+STACKBONE_POSTGRES_URL Local Postgres on :5433 with the stackbone_dev database.

 See Configuration → Environment variables for the full list.